-PAX Labs are leaders in vaporizer technology since the release of their first PAX dry herb vape.
+PAX Labs have been leaders in vaporizer technology since the release of their first PAX dry herb vape.
 The company was started in 2012 by two Stanford scholars who were looking to improve the scant technology offered then to cannabis connoisseurs.
 At the time, the most well-known convection vape was a Volcano, and none of the portable pieces could deliver a pure flavor without burning the herb.
 When the PAX portable dry herb vape was released, it changed the market for the better.
 There are now three generations of PAX dry herb vapes along with two generations of the PAX Era, a battery compatible with pre-filled cannabis oil pods that are available at many adult-use dispensaries.

 Recently, PAX released a new line of its third-generation product.
 “Our new color palette is a beautiful range of modern, refined colors, hand-selected to reflect a sophisticated, yet still discreet, design,” said Jesse Silver, PAX Labs’ Senior Vice President of Product.